|

 - Became the PM soon after World War I.

-- It ran from Manistee east to Marion where it connected with the AA
+- It ran from Manistee east to Marion where it connected somehow with the standard

 - M&L – Manistee and Luther [ back to RAILROAD COMPANIES ]